Katrin Freud Sizzles In Black Lace Lingerie On Instagram

 Katrin, who lives in the United Arab Emirates with her husband, appeared to have applied a full face of makeup.
 The application seemingly included a matte foundation, a peach shade of lips, a thick coat of mascara and well-defined eyebrows.

 She wore her highlighted tresses in soft waves and let her locks fall over her shoulders and décolletage.
 In terms of jewelry, she opted for a silver cross that rested right above her cleavage.
-Katrin also accessorized with a sexy barbell in her navel that drew attention toward her taut stomach.
+Katrin also accessorized with a sexy barbell in her navel that drew attention to her taut stomach.

-The shoot seemingly took place in the terrace of a building.
+The shoot seemingly took place on the terrace of a building.
 In the first picture, Katrin could be seen leaning against a glass fence.
 She turned her face away from the camera, placed her hands on her knees, and parted her lips to strike a pose.

 In the second photograph, she folded her arms over her stomach, slightly bent her knee, seductively parted her lips once again, and looked toward the floor to strike a pose.

-Katrin tagged her photographer Valeria Vasiltsova for acknowledgement and included a caption in Russian.
+Katrin tagged her photographer Valeria Vasiltsova for acknowledgment and included a caption in Russian.
 According to a Google translation, the model stated the importance of expressing gratitude from the depths of one’s heart.

 Within 12 hours of going live, the snaps accrued more than 4,400 likes.
-Many of her ardent followers also took to the comments section and posted above 140 messages in which they praised Katrin’s amazing body and beautiful looks.
+Many of Katrin’s ardent followers also took to the comments section and posted above 140 messages in which they praised her amazing body and beautiful looks.

 “You are really beautiful and stunning [heart-eyed emoji].
 And you look very sexy in that gorgeous black outfit,” one of her fans commented on the picture.